alexj-lee/testblog/README.md

 Based on a lightly opinionated starter for [SvelteKit](https://kit.svelte.dev/) blogs:

+## Notes:
+  - use Modern Humanities Association 3rd edition for citations

 ## TODO:
 - 2023-05-15:
   - [ x ] change ToC to be the old one